John Clerk (merchant)

 John Clerk of Penicuik (1611–1674) was a Scottish merchant noted for maintaining a comprehensive archive of family papers, now held by the National Archives of Scotland and the National Library of Scotland.

 Background

 Born in Montrose, he was the son of merchant William Clerk (d.1620), and was baptised by Alexander Forbes, the Bishop of Caithness, at Fettercairn on 22 December 1611.

 He was a person of great ability and of an enterprising commercial spirit.
-He settled in Paris in 1634, and, in a few years, acquired а very considerable fortune.
+He settled in Paris in 1634, and, in a few years, acquired a very considerable fortune.
 Collaborating with Robert Inglis, he became the main or sole factor for Edinburgh merchants in Paris.
 Returning to Scotland in 1646, he purchased the lands (see Penicuik Policies) and barony of Penicuik, in Midlothian, which have ever since continued to be the residence and title of this family.

 International exchange

 Clerk bought paintings in Paris, some from the collections of Cardinal Richelieu, and sold them to William Kerr, 3rd Earl of Lothian.
 The Earl of Moray was another of Clerk's customers.
 Making international transfers of money for clients by bills of exchange depended on a network of merchant contacts, including John Jousie and Robert Inglis based in London.